mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_coupon

 You can create coupons easily via the coupon management page of the Stripe dashboard.
-Coupon creation is also accessible via the API if you need to create coupons on the fly.A coupon has either a percent_off or an amount_off and currency.
+Coupon creation is also accessible via the API if you need to create coupons on the fly.
+A coupon has either a percent_off or an amount_off and currency.
 If you set an amount_off, that amount will be subtracted from any invoice’s subtotal.
 For example, an invoice with a subtotal of 100 will have a final total of 0 if a coupon with an amount_off of 200 is applied to it and an invoice with a subtotal of 300 will have a final total of 100 if a coupon with an amount_off of 200 is applied to it.

 <details><summary>Parameters</summary>